manistra/diablo-trade-pinger/README.md

 > [!NOTE]
 > If the loading bar does not move after clicking 'Start', it's likely due to an unset browser path in the application settings.
 To resolve this issue, navigate to the settings section of the application, set the correct browser path as per your system configuration, and save the settings.
 For further assistance, refer to the information button located at the bottom left corner of the application interface.

-## Limitations
-- Currently supports only Season Softcore, but other realms will be included soon.
-Totally forgot about this lol 🤣

 ## Features

 - **Real-time Notifications**: Receive instant notifications when new items meeting your criteria are listed.